Refine by MP, party, committee, province, or result type.

 Dr. Brian Day

 Health committee Okay, I'll start.
 I think we have to ask ourselves why we have one of the most expensive health systems in the world and we're not performing.
-We had a Pollara poll done in December 2007 in which 68% of the Canadian public felt that the health system needed a complete overhaul o
+We had a Pollara poll done in December 2007 in which 68% of the Canadian public felt that the health system needed a complete overhaul or rebuild.

 May 27th, 2008Committee meeting